Should you build or buy your testing automation tools?

 Building from Scratch

 This is an option that many businesses initially settle on as it appears to offer them the greatest degree of flexibility.
-There’s a certain attractiveness to having full control over the testing criteria and environment as well as having a bespoke testing tool specific to your app.
-In some cases, this is absolutely the right approach – but many businesses that go down this path find that it’s far more difficult to manage and maintain than they first anticipated.
+There’s a certain attractiveness to having full control over the software testing criteria and environment as well as having a bespoke testing tool specific to your app.
+Building a custom testing tool provides flexibility but comes with the challenge of maintaining the system.
+A custom solution is often best when applications require very specific testing protocols or handling of proprietary data.

 Why building from scratch might be a good thing